 Correct patient/operator position must be maintained while operating.
-Throughout the manikin procedures, the treatment process will be observed by the CRDTS Proctor and evaluated as if the manikin were a patient.
+Throughout the manikin procedures, the treatment process will be observed by the CRDTS Proctor.
 With the exception of having the manikin wear protective eyewear, the manikin is subject to the same treatment standards as any patient.
 The facial shroud may not be displaced other than with those retraction methods which would be reasonable for a patient's facial tissue.